-Receiving the first report of wrongdoing within the organization can be scary.
+Receiving the first report of wrongdoing within the organization can be scary, let alone the whistleblower investigation process which follows.
 Not only will it say that there’s something bad going on within the business, but it will also imply that someone is feeling hurt directly or indirectly by this incident.
 By law, the assigned person who is responsible for handling incoming reports is obligated to follow certain protocols to ensure that the whistleblowing process is authentic.

 So how do you do this?

 When you receive the first incident report, you have to determine whether this is a whistleblowing issue or not.
 Whistleblowing issues vary, but there are also a lot of different issues that are not regulated by a whistleblowing policy, such as personal grievances and complaints.
 Some examples of incidents that can be reported under the whistleblowing law are: